MarSilller/TP1/README.md

 The **Documentation** was mostly written independently altough AI tools were able to come up with better wording and fix spelling mistakes.
 The **Coding** was also almost clear of AI tools except for some usage of the autocomplete feature that I were provided with.
 The **Troubleshooting** was only rellied on AI tools when I was completely helpless and couldn't find any posts discussing my problems.
+The **AI-generated exercise** involved a higher level of AI assistance in generating the initial structure and code, but some corrections, validation, and final adjustments were performed manually.

 <!-- Clearly state which parts were primarily human - developed and which were AI - assisted . -->